ibm-cloud-docs/cephaas/developers.md

 # For developers
 {: #gs-dev}

-The powerful features of {{site.data.keyword.cephaas_full}} are available to a developer directly from the command line.
+The powerful features of {{site.data.keyword.cephaas_full}} are available to a developer directly from the command-line.
 {: shortdesc}

 First, ensure that you have the [{{site.data.keyword.cloud}} Platform CLI](https://cloud.ibm.com/docs/cli/index.html) and [IBM Developer Tools](https://cloud.ibm.com/docs/cloudnative/idt/index.html) installed.